Refuse to Call a Plumber! Discover How to Fix Common Plumbing Issues Yourself

 What are the most frequent plumbing issues?

-The most frequently encountered plumbing problems are dripping water from faucets clogged drains, and low pressure water.
+The most frequently encountered plumbing problems are dripping water from faucets, blockages in drains, as well as low water pressure.

-You will need a few indispensable tools like the plunger, an adjustable wrench, pipe wrench, Teflon tape, and a screwdriver.
+There are a few essential tools such as an adjustable wrench, a plunger pipe wrench Teflon tape and an screwdriver.

 Is DIY plumbing safe?